-Chickering GROWS is a great way for your child to learn about gardening and gain hands-on experience growing their own plants at home while connecting with the Chickering community.
+Chickering GROWS is a PTO-sponsored community initiative that encourages students to learn about gardening and gain hands-on experience growing their own plants at home while connecting with the Chickering community.
 Students develop important life skills like patience and responsibility as they care for a living thing.
-We will be offering different grow kits each season for ALL AGES.
+We offer different grow kits each season for ALL AGES.
 No green thumb required!
-Some things your child can look forward to this year: hydroponics at home, growing TALL plants from small bulbs, starting seeds and creating an edible garden.
-We will check in weekly as plants progress and encourage students to post photos of their garden on the Chickering GROWS Padlet.
-While we cannot grow together in the school garden, it will be fun to all be growing the same things in our own homes and share with one another the beauty and fun of gardening!
+Students, teachers & staff and Dover Council on Aging (COA) members connect with one another through our Chickering GROWS website, Padlets, and newsletters.
+While we cannot grow together in the school garden, it is fun to all be growing the same things in our homes and classrooms and share with one another the beauty and fun of gardening!

-We will be growing ZINNIAS in a self-watering bell jar garden!
-We will be exploring hydroponics and discovering how and why plants are able to grow without soil.
+We grew bright orange ZINNIAS in a self-watering bell jar garden, explored hydroponics, and discovered how and why plants are able to grow without soil!

 FOR MORE INFORMATION

 Chickering GROWS Newsletter